 Michael Kagan brings a unique perspective to the study and practice of immigration law, having developed legal aid programs for forced migrants both in the United States and abroad.
 He is one of the most widely cited authorities on international refugee law and policy.
-His work integrates perspectives from international law, civil liberties, and administrative law and has been relied on by multiple federal courts of appeals, and by courts in Israel and New Zealand.
+His work integrates perspectives from international law, constitutional law, and administrative law and has been relied on by multiple federal courts of appeals, and by courts in Israel and New Zealand.

 At UNLV, Prof. Kagan co-directs the Immigration Clinic and teaches administrative law, professional responsibility, international human rights and immigration law.
 In his clinical work, Prof. Kagan leads students in handling complex asylum and deportation cases, with a particular focus on the intersection of federal immigration law and local criminal justice.
 He has built an innovative program in which the Immigration Clinic consults with the Clark County Public Defender in plea negotiations involving immigrants.

-Prof. Kagan, in partnership with UNLV’s Fatma Marouf (Law) and Rebecca Gill (Political Science), is currently leading a major empirical study about how the federal courts adjudicate immigration appeals.
+Prof. Kagan, in partnership with UNLV’s Fatma Marouf (Law) and Rebecca Gill (Political Science), is leading a major empirical study about how the federal courts adjudicate immigration appeals.
 This research has opened a window on how federal judges make high stakes decisions about whether to halt deportations, decisions that are rarely published and usually invisible to the public.
 In honor of the project, Prof. Kagan and Prof. Marouf were named Bellow Scholars by the Association of American Law Schools.

 Prof. Kagan helped establish Asylum Access, a US-based organization that operates refugee rights programs on three continents, and was director of Africa Middle East Refugee Assistance in Egypt.
 His role in expanding refugee legal aid in the global south was profiled in Zachary Kaufman’s Social Entrepreneurship in the Age of Atrocities (Edward Elgar Publishing, 2012).
 He was also a lead drafter of the Nairobi Code, an international model code of ethics for legal aid in refugee cases.
 Prof. Kagan writes the blog RSDWatch.org, which monitors refugee status determination by the United Nations.